nysbc/appion-protomo/README.md

 # appion-protomo v1.2.1
 A Docker-based distribution of the Appion-Protomo *fiducial-less* tilt-series alignment suite.

+Protomo aligns tilt-series based only on the accumulated SNR of the sample — no fiducials or features are used.

 **_<details><summary>Click to see how Protomo alignment works ![seehow](https://i.imgur.com/QR7ItjO.png)</summary><p>_**

 ![](https://i.imgur.com/3PFyXw6.gif)